HealthBioscienceIDEAS/demon-imaging-harmonisation/docs/index.md

 These differences between scanners can ultimately lead to differences in the outcome measures.
 Methods for reducing or removing these sources of systematic error arising from multiple scanners/sites are called harmonisation.

 We present harmonisation methods of correcting the imaging outcome and the measurements of an individual scanned at a site A and then again, the next day at site B. The multi-site acquisition induces different in the initial measurements which are minimised with the harmonisation procedure.
-We also show how advanced harmonisation techniques could lead to more precise (accurate???) measurements of multiple subjects, scanned at different sites with different scanners and technical parameters
+We also show how advanced harmonisation techniques could lead to more precise measurements of multiple subjects, scanned at different sites with different scanners and technical parameters

 During this lecture we will: